Guided Build: Your Core Screen

 What you're building today: Your homepage — the first page visitors see, including navigation to other sections.

-Step 3: Customize with your content.
-Replace all placeholder text with your real content:
+Step 4: Customize with your content.

 Track 2 Checkpoint — End of Session 1

-You should now have:
+You should now have, in Replit:

 - A working navigation bar